 Innovative GPS Technology Speeding Up TB Diagnosis in Kyrgyzstan

-Project HOPE and the National Center for Tuberculosis under the Ministry of Health of the Kyrgyz Republic hosted a roundtable event on July 26 to discuss results of an innovative technologies in TB control program being piloted in Kyrgyzstan.
+Project HOPE and the National Center for Tuberculosis under the Ministry of Health of the Kyrgyz Republic hosted a roundtable event on July 26 to discuss the results of using innovative technologies in a TB control program being piloted in Kyrgyzstan.

 Working with Ministry of Health, State Department for Prevention of Diseases and Epidemiological Surveillance, Project HOPE implemented the new program, earlier this year, to improve the procedures of prompt diagnosis and early treatment for TB patients in the Sokuluk Region of Chui Oblast.